 How to remove black beard algae from your aquarium once and for all?

 Despite being really good at exploiting nutrients, this invader has weaknesses.
 Even though it took me some time, I did my research and eventually found a couple of solutions.

 They have all been tested in my or other people’s fish tanks.

 To get rid of the black beard algae in your aquarium for good you should:

 1. Dip all of the affected decor in Hydrogen Peroxide

 This method is often used for fungi treatment on new seeds right before their germination.

-Bear in mind that the more gentle plants (Japanese Moss balls being one) may take damage as well.
+Bear in mind that the more gentle live plants (Japanese Moss balls, Anubias) may take damage as well.

 Anyway, it’s worth taking the risk considering you’ll get rid of that black beard algae that are suffocating the plant’s photosynthesis.

 If you only have plastic plants you can even use bleach in a 1 to 20 ratio, although peroxide will work too.

-Soak all the decor that is visibly covered in black spots or fuzzy patches for 2 to 3 minutes (use a timer!) and then rinse thoroughly.
+Soak all other the decor that is visibly covered in black spots or fuzzy patches for 2 to 3 minutes (use a timer!) and then rinse thoroughly.

 The nice thing about peroxide is that it leaves virtually no residue and you can instantly put your plants and rock back in the aquarium.
 That’s because Hydrogen Peroxide quickly breaks down to oxygen and pure water when exposed to light.

 I know that soaking in pure peroxide might seem a little radical, but in my experience, this is the best way to remove black algae from any plants or other aquarium decor.

 Simply dosing teaspoons of peroxide in your fish tank water won’t cut it.

 2. Reduce phosphate (PO4) in the water.

 Phosphates are a byproduct of almost everything that decays in your aquarium.

 This includes leftover food when you accidentally overfeed, plant and algae decay, even fish waste.